eXascaleInfolab/TSM-Bench/README.md

 	python3 run_eval.py [args]
 	```

-- Note: The scripts would connect to the systems, run all the queries varying the parameters, obtain the results and plot them

-- **Arguments**: [args] should be replaced with the name of the system, query, and dataset:
+- **Mandatory Arguments**: [args] should be replaced with the name of the system, query, and dataset:

 | --system | --queries | --datasets |